 Inpatient acute care services rendered to Medicaid program beneficiaries are paid at prospectively determined rates per discharge.
 These rates vary according to a patient classification system that is based on clinical, diagnostic and other factors.
 Outpatient services are paid based upon a cost reimbursement methodology and certain services are paid based on a Medicaid fee schedule.
 The Hospital is paid for reimbursable costs at a tentative rate with final settlement determined after submission of the annual cost report by the Hospital and audit thereof by the Medicaid fiscal intermediary.
-The Hospital's Medicaid cost reports have been audited and finalized by the Medicaid fiscal intermediary through December 31, 2013, except for the Chilton and Hackettstown Divisions which have been audited and finalized through December 31, 2014.
+The Hospital's Medicaid cost reports have been audited and finalized by the Medicaid fiscal intermediary through December 31, 2015 for Morristown and Chilton Divisions and 2014 for the Newton, Overlook, and Hackettstown Divisions.